uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 Use the menu or save icon to save this blank notebook.
 Make sure to name it something helpful\!
 For example, `PythonWorkshop_1` or `PythonDay1`.
 Notice that JupyterLab will append `.ipynb` to the end of the name of the notebook.
 This is the file extension for Jupyter Notebooks.

-In the future, you can open to this working directory by any of the following:

-* Double-click in Finder (MacOS) or File Explorer (Windows) to open this file.
-* Navigate to the PythonWorkshop folder by navigating through *File Browser* pane in JupyterLab.
+In the future, you can open your notebooks by navigating to the PythonWorkshop folder through the *File Browser* pane in JupyterLab.

+You can see (and modify) this folder in File Explorer (Windows) or Finder (MacOS) too.

 ## Verify your Working Directory